osmlab/atlas-checks/docs/checks/roundaboutValenceCheck.md

 #### Description

 This check identifies roundabouts that have an unusual valence.
 The goal of this check is to flag each roundabout with a valence less than 2 or greater than or equal to 10 for further editor inspection.

 #### Live Example
-TODO
+The following examples illustrate two cases where the roundabout valence has been deemed unusual.
+1) This roundabout [id:5794760](https://www.openstreetmap.org/way/30886531) has been incorrectly tagged as a roundabout.
+Because the valence of this roundabout is 1, it should be either labelled as a turning circle or turning loop depending on the traversability of the center.
+2) This roundabout [id:530638487](https://www.openstreetmap.org/way/530638487) has a valence of 11
+connected edges, which in this case is sensible but should be verified.

 #### Code Review

 In [Atlas](https://github.com/osmlab/atlas), OSM elements are represented as Edges, Points, Lines,